simonmichael/hledger/hledger/Hledger/Cli/Commands/Help.md

 - `TOPIC`               the user manual at TOPIC (like `manual TOPIC`)
 - `install | relnotes | docs | support | home`: hledger.org pages, in a web browser

-TOPIC is a section heading in the manual, or part of one, matched case insensitively.
+TOPIC is a section heading in the hledger, hledger-ui or hledger-web manual, or part of one, matched case insensitively.
 Enclose it in quotes if it contains spaces.
 With no TOPIC (`hledger help manual`), all manual topics are listed.
+A section name that appears in more than one manual is given a "-ui" or "-web" suffix in the hledger-ui/hledger-web manuals (eg `options-ui`); these suffixed names are matchable and appear in the topic list.
 The manual will be shown in a default viewer (info, man, pager, web browser), or you can choose with -i/-m/-p/-w.